freesewing/freesewing/markdown/dev/reference/macros/sewtogether/en.md

 title: sewtogether
 ---

-The `sewtogether` macro is used to mark where two parts of the same `part` need to be sewn together.
+The `sewTogether` macro is used to mark where two parts of the same `part` need to be sewn together.
 This happens when you want to construct a cone for instance.

 It is provided by [plugin-annotations](/reference/plugins/annotations/).